atharvdesai1996/ML/README.md

-# TinyML Projects with Edge Impuls 🚀
+# TinyML Projects with Edge Impulse 🚀

 This repository showcases exciting **TinyML projects** powered by **Edge Impulse**, bringing **machine learning to microcontrollers and edge devices**.
 From **gesture recognition** to **predictive maintenance**, we explore real-world applications of **low-power AI** using **embedded sensors and optimized ML models**.